 Generally, James Burke left a great step in the American history.
 His contributions to the success of Johnson & Johnson as well as to the well-being of the whole nation are exceptional and second to none.
 The fact he was awarded with the Presidential Medal of freedom witnesses one more time about his unique possibilities and leading qualities.

 In my opinion, his unsurpassed success and career growth can be explained by the combination of the individual traits.
-Many people describe his leading style as acumen, dedicated, passionate, warn, sympathetic, forward-thinking, and socially-oriented (Dnistrian and Price).
+Many people describe his leading style as acumen, dedicated, passionate, warn, sympathetic, forward-thinking, and socially-oriented.
 James Burke appreciated justice and fairness above all.
 Moreover, he paid great attention to the social well-being and health of the nation.
 That is why he treated the Tylenol tragedies so precisely and tried to prevent them as soon as possible.

 The other peculiarity of J. Burke is his orientation on the result, rather than on profits or incomes.
 Sometimes, he introduced unpopular innovations, which were unlikely to bring any earnings.
 Despite of this, his confidence and farsightedness helped him to avoid the failures and improve the commercial position of Johnson & Johnson.

 Obviously, there were some mistakes in his career.
 For example, in 1979, he decided to acquire new technical scan and ultrasound equipment.
 These steps presupposed to expand the target audience and facilitate the methods of medical examination.
 However, this project happened to be completely unsuccessful and unprofitable for the company.
 After this incident, J. Burke admitted that it was useless to deal with the things one was not acquainted with.
 Interestingly, he did not try to make any excuses, but just continued to improve the situation and think over new projects.
 It witnesses about his determinacy, persistence, and the desire to move forward.